India's approval of homegrown vaccine criticised over lack of data | Health

 India's approval of homegrown vaccine criticised over lack of data

-India on Sunday granted emergency approval to Bharat Biotech's COVAXIN but faced questions after taking the step without publishing efficacy data for the homegrown coronavirus vaccine.
-The news, announced by the drugs controller general of India (DCGI) who did not take questions, was hailed by Prime Minister Narendra Modi and his ministers as a success in India's self-reliance push.
+India on Sunday granted emergency approval to Bharat Biotech's COVAXIN but faced questions from industry experts and opposition lawmakers after taking the step without publishing efficacy data for the homegrown coronavirus vaccine.
+The news, announced by the drugs controller general of India (DCGI), was hailed by Prime Minister Narendra Modi and his ministers as a success in the country's self-reliance push.

-The government also approved the use of a vaccine developed by AstraZeneca and Oxford University which will be the lead vaccine in India's immunisation programme until other shots are approved.
-COVAXIN was jointly developed with a government institute and means India joins a small list of countries to have approved its own coronavirus shot.
+The government also approved the use of a vaccine developed by AstraZeneca and Oxford University which will be the lead vaccine in India's immunisation programme.
+COVAXIN was jointly developed with a government institute and means India joins a small list of countries to have approved their own coronavirus vaccines.

 Neither the company nor India's Central Drugs Standards Control Organisation would reveal its efficacy results.
 A source with knowledge of the matter told Reuters its effectiveness could be more than 60% with two doses.
 China also did not publish detailed efficacy data for a vaccine it authorised on Thursday but its developer has shared interim data.